objecthub/swift-lispkit/Documentation/(lispkit draw).md

 **(make-shape)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>
 **(make-shape _prototype_)**
+**(make-shape _prototype freeze?_)**

 Returns a new shape object.
 If argument _prototype_ is provided, the new shape object will inherit from shape _prototype_; i.e. the new shape's definition will extend the definition of shape _prototype_.
+If _freeze?_ is provided and set to true, if will create a copy of _prototype_ and make the new shape inherit from the copy.
+In this case, the returned shape has no dependency on _prototype_, i.e. further changes to _prototype_ are ignored.

 **(copy-shape _shape_)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>